 One person cannot change the world, but they can change the world for one person

-The work to end extreme poverty is far from over.
+There is so much to do.
 Access to good schools, health care, electricity, safe water, and other critical services remains elusive for many people.
-We recognise that one person cannot change the world but they can change the world for one person, so we are seeking to inspire and enable a wave of “starfish throwers”, to make an impact on physical and spiritual poverty – one person at a time!
+We recognise that one person cannot change the world but they can change the world for one person, so we are seeking to inspire and enable a wave of volunteers to use their skills to make an impact on physical and spiritual poverty – one person at a time!
+We call these people “starfish throwers”, Could you be one of them?